 Positions in the interior design industry:

-The application deadline is January 2.
+The application deadline is January 1.
 To be most competitive for admission and merit scholarship consideration, please apply before the deadline.
-We will continue to review applications received after the deadline pending space availability in the
+We will continue to review applications received after the January 1 priority deadline pending space

 Financial Aid Deadline: